btroncone/learn-rxjs/operators/creation/from.md

 The **from** operator turns any array, promise, or iterable into an observable.
 In the case of a promise, the result of the promise will be emitted.
 For arrays and iterables, all contained values will be emitted as a sequence.

-> :bulb: Tip: from can also be used to emit a string as a sequence of characters!
+> :bulb:  from can also be used to emit a string as a sequence of characters!

 ### Examples